 While the Delta SkyMiles® Blue American Express Card won't get you any United-related perks, it's a comparable airline card with a $0 annual fee.
 Both the welcome bonus and earnings rate are lower, as you will Earn 10,000 bonus miles after you spend $500 in purchases on your new Card in your first 3 months.
 With the Delta SkyMiles® Blue American Express Card, Earn 2X Miles per dollar spent on Delta purchases and at restaurants, now worldwide.
 Earn 1X Mile on all other eligible purchases.

 Other benefits include no foreign transaction fees and a 20% discount on in-flight purchases.
 The only perk that edges this card over the United Gateway℠ Card is the "Pay with Miles" feature, which allows you to take up to $50 off the cost of your flight for every 5,000 miles you redeem.

 Ultimately, since most airlines offer a no-annual-fee option that all have similar benefits, you'll want to apply for the one that aligns with your travel habits.

 Airline cards are typically valuable for flyers who are loyal to one carrier.
 However, the new United Gateway℠ Card offers the potential to earn MileagePlus miles — even for the infrequent United flyer.
-This is a decent airline card to consider, as there are no foreign transaction fees and no annual fee.
-But if you’re looking for a bigger sign-up bonus or United-specific perks such as a free checked bag, you’ll want to consider other options.
+This is a decent airline card to consider, as there are $0 foreign transaction fees and $0 annual fee.
+But if you're looking for a bigger sign-up bonus or United-specific perks such as a free checked bag, you'll want to consider other options.